Christopher-Cannon/php-form/README.md

 Create registration and login forms

 ## Step 2
-Add form actions and validate script to registration form
+Add form actions and first part of validation script to registration form